 In connection with the amendment to Act No. 183/2006 Coll., on zoning and building regulations (Building Act), which was passed in 2017, there was a significant reduction in the possibility of participating in administrative procedures based on Section 70 of the Act on nature and landscape protection.
-From 2018, environmental associations, which previously had the right to participate in all administrative proceedings in which the interests of nature and landscape protection could be affected, may participate on the basis of Section 70 of the Act on nature and landscape protection only in a limited scope of proceedings (in administrative proceedings under this Act).
-While this lowering of the standard did not have a direct impact on the implementation of the Aarhus Convention in terms of participation (it does not concern proceedings falling within the scope of the Aarhus Convention), the change in the scope of environmental associations' participation in nature and landscape protection proceedings introduces an unsystematic burden on the third pillar.
-The above-mentioned change in legislation has been reviewed by the Constitutional Court, where it passed the constitutional test (the Constitutional Court reviewed and confirmed it; see Judgment of the Constitutional Court of 26 January 2020, file No. Pl. ÚS 22/17).
+From 2018, environmental associations, which previously had the right to participate in all administrative proceedings in which the interests of nature and landscape protection could be affected, may participate on the basis of the provisions of Section 70 of the Act on Nnature and Landscape Pprotection Act only in a limited scope of proceedings (in administrative proceedings in under this Acte Nature and Landscape Protection Act).
+While this lowering of the standard did not have a direct impact on the implementation of the Aarhus Convention in terms of participation (these are notit does not concern proceedings falling within the scope of the Aarhus Convention), the change in the scope of environmental associations' participation in nature and landscape protection proceedings introduces an unsystematic burden on the third pillar, which, moreover, operates in the Czech Republic exclusively on a cassation basis.
+This can in turn reduce the timely and effective protection of the environment.
+The above-mentioned change in legislation, which led to an interference with environmental rights, has since 2017 been the subject of a reviewed by the Constitutional Court, to which a group of senators submitted a complaint.
+Prior to the final finalization of this Report (in January 2021), the said change where it passed the constitutional test at the Constitutional Court, when (the Constitutional Court reviewed and confirmed it; (see Judgment of the Constitutional Court of 26 January 2020, file No. Pl. ÚS 22/17).

-There has been some rectification of Section 70(3) of the Act on nature and landscape protection during the reporting period, but the original scope of participation of environmental associations, which had been in this Act since 1992, has not been restored (however, that area is not a necessary part of the implementation of the Convention).
+There has been some rectification of Section 70(3) in the Act on nature and landscape protection during the reporting period, but the original scope of participation of environmental associations, which had been in this Act since 1992, has not been restored (however, that area is not a necessary part of the implementation of the Convention).

-The participation of the public concerned in the permitting of specific activities under the Aarhus Convention is addressed in the legislation of the Czech Republic in connection with the environmental impact assessment process, especially in the so-called "subsequent proceedings" (also referred to as "follow-up proceedings"), and also separately in connection with issuing of integrated permits.
+The participation of the public concerned in the permitting of specific activities under the Aarhus Convention is addressed in the legislation of the Czech Republic in connection with the environmental impact assessment process, especially in the so-called "follow-upsubsequent proceduresproceedings" (also referred to as "follow-up proceedings"), and also separately in connection with issuing of integrated permits.

-The legal regulation of the environmental impact assessment process [Act No. 100/2001 Coll., on environmental impact assessment and on amendments to certain related acts, as amended (Act on Environmental Impact Assessment), hereinafter the "EIA Act"] underwent significant changes in 2015, when the existing comprehensive framework for the participation of environmental associations has been codified in relation to the subsequent decision-making on specific activities (i.e. subsequent proceedings).
+The legal regulation of the environmental impact assessment process [Act No. 100/2001 Coll., oon environmental impact assessment and on amendments to certain related acts, as amended (Act on Environmental Impact Assessment), hereinafter the "EIA Act"] underwent significant changes in 2015, when the existing comprehensive framework for the participation of environmental associations has been codified in relation to the subsequent decision-making decisions-on specific activities (i.e. subsequent proceedings).
 The valid and effective regulation in the field of EIA thus forms the basis for fulfilling the requirements of the Convention in the matter of participation and, consequently, in the matter of judicial review.
-The legal regulation enables consultative participation of the public in proceedings following the EIA, in which approvals of projects are being granted.
-Environmental associations and affected territorial self-governing units are granted full participation in these subsequent proceedings and the right to appeal against the decision made in the subsequent proceedings.
+The legal regulation enables consultative participation of the public in proceedings following the EIA, in which approvals of projects are decided being granted.
+Environmental associations and affected territorial self-governing units are granted full participation in these follow-upsubsequent proceedings and the right to appeal against the decision made in the follow-upsubsequent proceedings.
 In judicial review, they are granted the right to challenge both procedural and substantive issues in the subsequent proceedings.